metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Connect-Computer.md

 against remote CIM server.

 Following global variables or objects are created:
-RemoteCredential (variable), to be used by commands that require credentials CimServer (variable), to be used by CIM commandlets to specify cim session to use RemoteRegistry (PSDrive), administrative share C$ to remote computer (needed for authentication) RemoteSession (PSSession), PS session object which represent remote session RemoteCIM (CimSession), CIM session object
+CimServer (variable), to be used by CIM commandlets to specify cim session to use RemoteRegistry (PSDrive), administrative share C$ to remote computer (needed for authentication) RemoteSession (PSSession), PS session object which represent remote session RemoteCim (CimSession), CIM session object

 ## EXAMPLES